 What a miracle!!!

-I couldn’t have asked for more than that.
-Until baby number 3 came along 2 years afterward.
+Having two children was amazingly perfect and to top it all off it was a girl so we had one of each.
+I couldn’t have asked for more than that until baby number 3 came along 2 years afterward.

 Looking back now I realize that it was all for a reason, everything I went through at that point was to be able to encourage someone else.

-To help you who may be struggling feel a little stronger, a little better.
+To help you who may be struggling feel a little stronger and a little better.

 Having now moved to Ghana in search of a more fulfilling life for my family things have been great, not always easy but great nevertheless.